nightroman/FarNet/trunk/FarNet/Readme.txt

 	= INSTALLATION =

-Copy to %FARHOME%:
+Copy to %FARHOME% keeping the same directory structure:
 - Far.exe.config
-- Lib
+- FarNet\FarNet.*
-- Plugins\FarNet (*)
+- Plugins\FarNet\FarNetMan.* (*)
-- Plugins.NET (.NET plugins; you may copy and build optional samples)
+- FarNet\Modules\* (sample modules; you may copy and build some)

 (*) x64 installation:
-- Plugins\FarNet\FarNetMan.dll should be copied from Plugins.x64\FarNet
+- Plugins\FarNet\FarNetMan.dll must be copied from Plugins.x64\FarNet

-This is the default installation (recommended).
-You can move Lib or\and Plugins.NET, in this case you have to update Far.exe.config accordingly.
+This is the default and recommended installation.
+Still, you can change location of FarNet and Modules by changing the Far.exe.config configuration.

 IMPORTANT: Far.exe.config cannot be moved or renamed.
 If this file is missed in
-%FARHOME% or configured incorrectly then Far Manager fails to load FarNet and shows only basic failure message with no details.
+%FARHOME% or configured incorrectly then Far Manager fails to load the FarNet plugin and shows only basic failure message with no details.

 	= STRUCTURE =

 .\
-Far.exe.config - configuration file
+Far.exe.config - the configuration file

-.\Lib\
-FarNet.dll - FarNet interfaces
-FarNet.xml - XML documentation

 .\Plugins\FarNet\
-FarNetMan.dll - Far plugin, manager of FarNet plugins FarNetMan.hlf - FarNet help
+FarNetMan.dll - Far Manager plugin, manager of .NET modules FarNetMan.hlf - FarNet help

-.\Plugins.NET\
+.\FarNet\
+FarNet.dll - FarNet interfaces for .NET modules FarNet.xml - XML documentation

+.\FarNet\Modules\
-Each plugin folder contains one or more assemblies (.dll) and at most one optional configuration file (.cfg).
+Each module folder contains one or more assemblies (.dll) and at most one optional configuration file (.cfg).
 Each line of .cfg file is:
 	<Assembly> <Class1> <Class2> ... <ClassN>
 	where
-	<Assembly> - relative path of a plugin assembly;
+	<Assembly> - relative path of the module assembly;
-	<ClassX> - name of a plugin class to be loaded and connected.
+	<ClassX> - name of a module class to be loaded and connected.

-	= LOADING PLUGINS FROM DISK =
+	= LOADING MODULES FROM DISK =

-*) For each folder in Plugins.NET: if a file *.cfg exists then only specified assemblies and their classes are loaded, else all non abstract BaseModule children are loaded from all DLLs in the plugin folder.
+*) For each folder in Modules: if a file *.cfg exists then only specified assemblies and their classes are loaded, else all not abstract BaseModule children are loaded from all *.dll files in the module folder.

 *) Excluded folders: folders "-*", e.g. "-MyModule", are not loaded.

-*) Plugin assembly names must be unique among all plugins otherwise there can be both .NET and FarNet problems.
-An assembly name defines kind of namespace for information stored in the registry.
+*) Assembly names must be unique among all modules or there can be problems.
+Assembly names define kind of namespaces for information stored in the registry.
 Directory names and assembly locations are not important.

-	= LOADING PLUGINS FROM CACHE =
+	= LOADING MODULES FROM CACHE =

-FarNet plugin info registry cache:
+FarNet modules registry cache:
 HKCU\Software\Far2\Plugins\FarNet\<cache>

 If possible, FarNet caches information about assemblies and loads them only when they are really invoked.
 In many cases when you change, rename or move assemblies or classes FarNet updates the cache itself.
-But some changes are too difficult to discover (e.g. changes in config files), in these cases you have to remove the registry cache manually (ditto for other cache problems).
+But some changes are too difficult to discover (e.g. changes in config files).
+In these cases you have to remove the registry cache manually (ditto for other cache problems).